 If you are a pregnant woman who is addicted to drugs, it is crucial that you get help as quickly as possible.
 Allowing your addiction to remain active only increases your risk of suffering consequences as well as your baby’s risk.
 Plus, even if you stop using, your baby can still go on to experience challenges both at the beginning of and throughout his or her life.

 Are You Struggling with Drug Addiction During Your Pregnancy and Need Help?

 If you need help with drug addiction, do not waste one more second.
-Reach out to us right now.
+Reach out to our addiction treatment for women right now.
 We can help you overcome your active addiction and provide yourself and your baby a better, more hopeful future.